dtrendafilov/developer-pacenotes/content/slides/test_plans/_index.md

 ---
 ### Disclaimer

-- Some slides describe feelings and thoughts of developers while working.
+- Some slides describe my thoughts while developing a feature.
-- These are my feelings and thoughts in the described situations.
+- Your mileage my vary.

 ---
 ## Quality as early as possible